atutor/atutor.github.io/index.md

 # this is a comment
-{% for repository in site.github.public_repositories %}
+{% for repository in atutor.github.public_repositories %}
   * {{ repository.name }}
 {% endfor %}